Experts question legality of India’s changes in Kashmir

 Since there is no state government, or state legislative assembly, the central government and Parliament have taken power to remove the article.
 Following the release of the presidential order, Parliament introduced a resolution recommending that the president abrogate Article 370.

-Then, home minister Amit Shah proposed a Reorganization Bill that would break up the state of Jammu and Kashmir into the union territories of Ladakh (without a legislature) and Jammu and Kashmir (with a legislature).
+Then, Home Minister Amit Shah proposed a Reorganization Bill that would break up the state of Jammu and Kashmir into the union territories of Ladakh (without a legislature) and Jammu and Kashmir (with a legislature).

 IS THIS LEGAL?